Relationship to SDGs

 - *5:Accidental deaths occuring during work at Daifuku (labor accidents)

-Daifuku has established a Central Health and Safety Committee, which is under the direct control of the CEO.
-Based on the prioritization of safety above everything else, the Committee is working towards the eradication of industrial accidents.
+The Daifuku Group places the greatest priority on the safety of all employees and partners who work at its Japanese and overseas workplaces.
+In order to eradicate industrial accidents, the Group has therefore established a Central Health and Safety Committee under the direct control of the CEO.
 Regional Health and Safety Committees and various expert committees (construction and installation/production/procurement) have been set up under this Committee to ensure safety in all Group companies, and establish health management systems throughout the Daifuku group.
 Daifuku has obtained the occupational safety and health management system certification (ISO 45001) at all its major sites.
 We are committed to continuing our safety culture cultivated over many years, and striving to make our workplaces essentially safe by identifying all potential risks.

 Also, having experienced serious accidents in the past, we are now cooperating and sharing information with our suppliers through Safety Cooperation Associations and the Health and Safety Seminar for Suppliers.
 Through this cooperation and information sharing with suppliers, we are aiming to achieve safety based on mutual awareness and education.